 Work in the OECD – Organisation for Economic Co-operation and Development

-During 2011 a new Recommendation of the Council on Regulatory Policy and Governance was developed by the RPC.
-It was adopted by the RPC in January 2012 and later adopted by the OECD Council on 22 March 2012.
+A result of the reviews was that OECD and its member states developed a new Recommendation of the Council on Regulatory Policy and Governance which was adopted by the OECD Council in March 2012.
 The Recommendation is the first international instrument to address regulatory policy, management and governance as a whole-of-government activity that can and should be addressed by sectorial ministries, regulatory and competition agencies.

 The Recommendation sets out the measures that Governments can and should take to support the implementation and advancement of systemic regulatory reform to deliver regulations that meet public policy objectives and will have a positive impact on the economy and society.
 These measures are integrated in a comprehensive policy cycle in which regulations are designed, assessed and evaluated ex ante and ex post, revised and enforced at all levels of government, supported by appropriate institutions.

 The Recommendation contains several parts that are important to business including that: all regulatory costs, direct or indirect, should be assessed in impact assessments; stakeholders should be consulted when new regulations are developed; independent scrutiny boards should be established to review the quality of new regulatory proposals and impact assessments; a continuous review of all existing legislation and the costs of these should be made in order to simplify the regulations and to decrease the regulatory costs; a systematic follow-up and evaluation of the real regulatory costs should be made ex post; the non-regulatory option should always be considered in the impact assessment.

 More information about the Recommendation and its preceding documents are available on: http://www.oecd.org/governance/regulatory-policy/2012-recommendation.htm.

 The full text of the Recommendation is available on: http://www.oecd.org/governance/regulatory-policy/49990817.pdf.